Shell (LON:SHEL) PT Set at GBX 3,100 by Jefferies Financial Group

-Shell (LON:SHEL – Get Rating) has been given a GBX 3,100 ($37.41) target price by analysts at Jefferies Financial Group in a report released on Monday, Borsen Zeitung reports.
-Jefferies Financial Group’s price objective would indicate a potential upside of 31.00% from the stock’s previous close.
+Shell (LON:SHEL – Get Rating) received a GBX 3,100 ($37.35) price target from Jefferies Financial Group in a report issued on Monday, Borsen Zeitung reports.
+Jefferies Financial Group’s target price would indicate a potential upside of 30.97% from the stock’s current price.

-A number of other analysts have also recently commented on SHEL.
-Royal Bank of Canada set a GBX 3,200 ($38.62) price objective on Shell in a research report on Wednesday, December 14th.
-JPMorgan Chase & Co. set a GBX 2,950 ($35.60) price target on Shell in a research note on Friday, December 2nd.
-Credit Suisse Group set a GBX 3,500 ($42.24) price target on Shell in a research note on Friday, October 14th.
-Berenberg Bank raised their price target on Shell from GBX 2,800 ($33.79) to GBX 2,900 ($35.00) and gave the stock a “buy” rating in a research note on Monday, October 31st.
-Finally, UBS Group set a GBX 2,650 ($31.98) price target on Shell in a research note on Tuesday, December 13th.
-One equities research analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and an average price target of GBX 2,947.20 ($35.57).
+SHEL has been the subject of several other reports.
+Berenberg Bank raised their target price on Shell from GBX 2,800 ($33.73) to GBX 2,900 ($34.94) and gave the stock a “buy” rating in a research report on Monday, October 31st.
+UBS Group set a GBX 2,650 ($31.93) target price on Shell in a research report on Tuesday, December 13th.
+Barclays reaffirmed an “overweight” rating and set a GBX 3,300 ($39.76) target price on shares of Shell in a research report on Friday, October 28th.
+JPMorgan Chase & Co. set a GBX 2,950 ($35.54) price objective on Shell in a research report on Friday, December 2nd.
+Finally, Credit Suisse Group set a GBX 3,500 ($42.17) price objective on Shell in a research report on Friday, October 14th.
+One research analyst has rated the stock with a hold rating and seven have assigned a buy rating to the company.
+According to data from MarketBeat, Shell currently has an average rating of “Moderate Buy” and an average price target of GBX 2,947.20 ($35.51).

 About Shell